Nafees10/qscript/docs/bytecode.md

 ---

 ### Format for instruciton arguments:
 These do not apply to the jump instruction.
-The jump instruction has just one argument, the name of the "jump point", without any quotation marks.
+The jump instruction has just one argument, the name of the "jump point", without any quotation marks, or the `s` before quotation marks
 * string:		`s"%STRING%"`
 * double:		`d%DOUBLE%`
 * integer:		`i%INTEGER%`